At lot of what you have to do before a show is prep work, and it has to start long before

 The American Buckeye Poultry Club

+All material copyright 2001 to present by Laura Haggarty.
 All rights reserved.
 No material to be reproduced in any form without prior written permission